jsbangsund/crystal-growth-rate-analysis/README.md

 ## Running the software
 To ensure that the GUI runs properly, it is recommended that you create a virtual environment using Anaconda (see docs [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually))

-Install the environment from the environment.yml file in this repository:
+Install the environment from the environment.yml file in this repository (you can change the name of the environment that will be created in the first line of environment.yml):

     conda env create -f environment.yml

 Then activate this environment:

-    conda activate myenv
+    conda activate py35_image

 Then, run the program:

     python GrowthRateAnalyzer.py

+To delete an environment:

+    conda env remove -n ENV_NAME

+To update the environment.yml file:

+    conda env export > environment.yml

 ## Other details
 ManualGrowthRateAnalyzer.py allows user to manually pick out edge points.